 Finishing time: November 1st 2020.

-Agri-activism 2019 placement will be longer than the past years (until 9 months), so that volunteers can be involved in longer-term activities and gain even more from this experience.
+Agri-activism 2019 placement will be longer than the past years (6 months), so that volunteers can be involved in longer-term activities and gain even more from this experience.

 Caerhys Organic Farm, Pembrokeshire, South Wales

 Caerhys Organic Farm is supported entirely by sales to the local community around the St. David's area.
 The farm is run by Gerald Miles, a prominent anti-GM activist who runs the farm on local, organic principles.
 By involving the local community and teaching volunteers about sustainable food alternatives, Gerald has created a community of people sharing and supporting organic food production, in a spirit of friendship and trust.

 - To get a first-hand experience of sustainable agriculture practices and the Community Supported Agriculture network

 - To develop a strong experience in grassroots campaigning and activism on environmental issues.

 - Farm work: Weeding, harvesting, sowing seeds and transplanting in the fields or greenhouses, clearing field areas, distributing the produce in the members' boxes and more.
 In short, you will get your hands on everything, which is the best way to understand how modern organic farming is done.

 - Campaigning and activism: That may involve strategising (along with Gerald and the other agri-activists), working on campaigning materials (posters, flyers, online materials, presentations), organising local workshops and participating in local and national actions.

 - Other tasks: Writing about your experience on the YFoEE website, working together with the YFoEE working groups on European-scale projects.

 You will be hosted in the farm, and provided with monthly allowance for food and other spendings (£255).
 Your trip to Wales will also be covered (up to £275, return trip).